wagiminator/ATtiny84-TinyCalibrator/README.md

 3. Place the ATtiny13/25/45/85 in the IC socket and press any key.
 Use an [SOP adapter](https://aliexpress.com/wholesale?SearchText=sop-8+150mil+200mil+adapter) for SMD parts.
 4. Select the function you want and follow the instructions on the display.

 After the calibration process, the optimal OSCCAL value remains in memory address 0 of the EEPROM and can continue to be used.
 To do this, program the EEFUSE to preserve EEPROM memory through the chip erase cycle, otherwise the OSCCAL value will be lost after uploading new firmware.
-Your code should then contain the following lines:
+Your code should then contain the following function:

 ```c
 #include <avr/eeprom.h>